freshOS/Networking/README.md

 ```

 ### Support JSON-to-Model parsing.
-For a model to be parsable by `Networking`, it needs to conform to the `NetworkingJSONDecodable` protocol.
+For a model to be parsable by `Networking`, it only needs to conform to the `Decodable` protocol.

+If you are using a custom JSON parser, then you'll have to conform to `NetworkingJSONDecodable`.
 For example if you are using [Arrow](https://github.com/freshOS/Arrow) for JSON Parsing.
 Supporting a `Post` model will look like this:
 ```swift